Foundation Backs Record Number of Players for 2026 Season

 Chair, Performance Tennis Sub-Committee

 Jerry serves as an Independent Tennis Ireland Board Director with specific responsibility for Performance Development.
 Tennis Ireland He leads the sub-committee overseeing Tennis Ireland's ambitious five-year Performance Development Strategy, ensuring the programme is built on a credible, long-term foundation.
+A lifelong tennis enthusiast, Jerry has always believed that with the right supports and given the opportunity, our talented players can more than compete on the world stage.

 Tennis in Ireland needs people with vision — passionate about sport, who want to leave a legacy and invest in future generations.
 Your funding is the catalyst for a paradigm shift in Irish performance.